Marc Reagan: NASA career

 Reagan was responsible for the crew and flight controller training for the second ISS assembly mission (the 100th shuttle flight), was in charge of training the 4th Expedition Crew to the ISS, and led the training for the 8th ISS crew.
-He has been extensively involved in negotiations and development of training with the Russian Space Agency in support of the ISS, as well as the Japanese and European Space Agencies.
+He has been extensively involved in negotiations and the development of training with the Russian Space Agency in support of the ISS, as well as the Japanese and European Space Agencies.
 He is proficient in the Russian language.

 The other primary part of Reagan's job has been his position as Deputy Project Manager for the NASA Undersea Research Team "NEEMO" (NASA Extreme Environment Mission Operations), conducted in the Aquarius underwater laboratory near Key Largo, Florida.
 He has supported NEEMO missions, including NEEMO 3, 4 and 5, from the surface as part of the core "Surface Support Team", serving as mission lead for NEEMO 4.
 Reagan has said that he "self-selected" for the NEEMO project by volunteering at an early stage to help put it together.
 Reagan trained as a backup for the first NEEMO mission, NEEMO 1, in October 2001, and was one of the aquanauts on the NEEMO 2 mission in May 2002.
 Prior to NEEMO 2, Reagan wrote: "I am excited about the opportunity to be a part of this 2nd NEEMO mission - this is such a rare and unique opportunity.
 To work and live in the sea for nine days will be the fulfillment of a dream for me."
 During NEEMO 2, Reagan commented in his Mission Day 2 journal entry: "At noon today ... we officially became aquanauts.
 Not 'certified trained as aquanauts,' not 'wannabe aquanauts,' but real aquanauts.
 Welcome to a pretty exclusive club.
 In case you were wondering, there is no door prize, but the job benefits are outstanding.
 Technically, the term aquanaut is limited to those who stay underwater for 24 hours or more."

 Reagan has subsequently supported multiple NEEMO missions, and served as Mission Director for NEEMO 6, NEEMO 9, NEEMO 10, NEEMO 11, NEEMO 12 and NEEMO 13.